Are led lights safe for babies?

-Are led lights safe for babies is the hot topic today because more and more people these days are searching about it.
+Are led lights safe for babies is a hot topic today because more and more people these days are searching for them.
 It has always been like this because people now are now becoming more aware of how they achieve their dreams.
 The reason why they need information online is that most times, they cannot find answers to the questions they have in mind.

 When a baby is exposed to light, the enzyme decreases and will not be able to adapt to darkness.
 It is a natural process.
 In addition, the light will make a baby’s eyes sensitive to stimulation.
 In an interview, the chair of the Royal College of Ophthalmologists stated that light will not cause serious harm to a baby.
 But, you can do it after an adult’s advice.